mtuit/aoc/README.md

-# Advent of Code 2020
+# Advent of Code - Main Repository
-Advent of Code submissions for 2020, programmed in Python trying to balance efficiency and readability.
+Advent of Code submissions for various years, programmed in Python trying to balance efficiency and readability.